 Vardzia and Rabati Fortress Tour

-If you would like to spend the free day in Tbilisi, we suggest the following activities and places to visit in Tbilisi:
+If you decide on spending your free day in Tbilisi, we suggest the following activities and places:

 Advantour offers a culinary masterclass on traditional Georgian food in Tbilisi.
 The masterclass includes 3-4 dishes and snacks and takes 4-5 hours.
 It should be booked in advance.
 The price is 60 USD per person.